alexnm/house-moldovan-blog/src/posts/spotlights/iguazu.md

 </figure>

 ## Brazilian side

+- open hours
+- how to get there
+- what to do
+- parc de aves

 While the entrance to the Argentinian side was quite fast, it took us a bit more to get inside the Brazilian side of the park.